Do parasols provide enough protection from UV light?

 There are different ways to protect yourself from harmful UV rays.
-In any case, it is advisable not to expose oneself to the sun’s rays without protection in order to avoid long-term consequences, primarily skin cancer.
+In any case, not exposing yourself to the sun’s rays without protection is advisable to prevent long-term consequences – this primarily being skin cancer.

-Clothing is one of the oldest means humans have used to protect themselves from the sun's rays.
-In addition to normal everyday clothing, through which residual UV radiation still penetrates in most cases - there are also special fabrics that offer above-average UV protection.
-The focus of the development of such textiles is in Australia.
-Young children in particular should never be in the sun without protective clothing and sunscreen with a high sun protection factor.
+Clothing is one of the oldest means that people use to protect themselves from solar radiation.
+Along with normal, everyday clothing, which in most cases allows some residual UV radiation to pass, there are also fabrics specially made to provide above-average UV protection.
+Small children, above all, should never spend time in the sun without protective clothing and sunscreen with a high light protection factor.

-Probably the most effective way to protect yourself from the harmful effects of sun exposure is to stay in the shade.
-Of course, this is not always practical, but especially in summer during midday, it makes sense to avoid the sun altogether.
+The most effective method of all to protect yourself from the damaging effects of solar radiation is staying in the shade.
+Of course, this won’t always be practicable – but in summer, it’s certainly worth avoiding the sun altogether when it’s midday